clublettreurs/cure-script/config/docs/en/24-hearsay-guesses-そう-そうだ-そうです.md

 こんにちは。

 Today we're going to talk about the helper noun <code>そう</code>, which can mean either likeness or hearsay, **either that something seems like something** or that we are **stating not our own view or opinion but something we've heard.** Differentiating the two can seem difficult, especially when the textbooks give you a list of connections to nouns and verbs and various different things.
 It's much less complicated when you understand the underlying principle, what's actually going on with <code>そう</code>.
 So you don't have to memorize a lot of different things.
-So, first of all, what is <code>そう</code>? **It's the same <code>そう</code> that we learned about recently that comes in <code>こう-そう-ああ-どう</code>.** *(Lesson 20)*
+So, first of all, what is <code>そう</code>? **It's the same <code>そう</code> that we learned about recently that comes in <code>こう-そう-ああ-どう</code>.**<sup>[[20]](./20-directionals-それ-その-そんな-そう-etc.md)</sup>

 ![](../media/image671.webp)